wp-packagist/wp-packagist/README.md

 ## Documentation

-Documentation for the WordPress Package Manangment can be found on the [Github Wiki](https://github.com/wp-packagist/wp-packagist/wiki).
+Documentation for the WordPress Package Management can be found on the [Github Wiki](https://github.com/wp-packagist/wp-packagist/wiki).

 ## Contributing